-Among the many original contributions to the advancement of climate science by Dr. Sun and his collaborators are (1) the dynamical ocean thermostat theory for the regulation of the tropical maximum SST, (2) the diabatic and nonlinear origin of El Niño, and (3) rectification of ENSO into the mean state as a mechanism for climate variability on the decadal and longer time-scales.
-Dr. Sun has published his work in Science, J. Climate, and many other prominent journals.
+Among the many original contributions to the advancement of climate science by Dr. Sun and his collaborators are (1) the dynamical ocean thermostat theory for the regulation of the tropical maximum SST, (2) the diabatic and nonlinear origin of El Niño, and (3) rectification of ENSO into the mean state as a mechanism for climate variability on decadal and longer time scales.
+Dr. Sun has published his work in Science, Journal of Climate, and many other prominent journals.

 Currently, Dr. Sun is a Distinguished Professor at Nanjing University.
 His previous positions include serving as a Distinguished Professor at Fudan University and as a Senior Research Scientist at the Cooperative Institute for Research in Environmental Sciences (CIRES), a joint institute between NOAA and the University of Colorado Boulder.